userquin/pwa-sveltekit-vite/README.md

 Added logic that will go to the SvelteKit integration: check Vite config file.

-**WARNING**: SvelteKit not update, failing post install script when installing latest version (474).
+**WARNING**: SvelteKit not updated, failing post install script when installing latest version (474).

 **WARNING**: current version failing on build running the adapter, I need to fix it.